The Brian Matthew Story

 In 1973, Brian hosted a series called My Top Twelve, in which popular performers like Duane Eddy, Brian Ferry and Ringo Starr were invited to share their thoughts and favourite music (a sort of Desert Island Discs for Radio 1).
 And from 1978 to 1990, he hosted the nightly Radio 2 Arts programme, Round Midnight, for which he won the 1987 Pulitzer Publishing Award.
 Prominent figures from the world of arts regularly appeared including Sir George Solti, James Cameron, Henry Mancini, Peter Schaufuss and John Fowles.

-In 1990 came another long-running show, Sounds Of The 60s, which won a Gold Sony Radio Award in 1996 and is still going strong two decades later on Radio 2.
+In 1990 came another long-running show, Sounds Of The 60s, which won a Gold Sony Radio Award in 1996.
 And at the 2008 Sonys, Brian was presented with another Sony Gold Award to celebrate his impressive record of more than 50 years of national and international radio broadcasting.
+Brian presented Sounds of the 60s for 27 years.

-James Moir, Controller of Radio 2 until 2004, introduces contributors including singers Craig Douglas, Helen Shapiro, John Leyton, Mark Wynter, Maureen Evans, Thank Your Lucky Stars' Janice Nicholls, clarinettist Acker Bilk, and Radio 2 presenters David Jacobs and Ken Bruce.
+James Moir, Controller of Radio 2 until 2004, introduces contributors including singers Craig Douglas, Helen Shapiro, John Leyton, Mark Wynter, Maureen Evans, Thank Your Lucky Stars' Janice Nicholls, clarinettist Acker Bilk, and broadcasters David Jacobs and Ken Bruce.